dm-vdo/vdo-devel/doc/vdo-design.rst

 In practice, the array of mapping entries is divided into "block map pages," each of which fits in a single 4K block.
-Each block map page consists of a header, and 812 mapping entries (this being the number that fit).
+Each block map page consists of a header, and 812 mapping entries (812 being the number that fit).
 Each mapping page is actually a leaf of a radix tree which consists of block map pages at each level.
 There are 60 radix trees which are assigned to "logical zones" in round robin fashion (if there are L logical